KSV Ankerbrot Montelaa

 KSV Ankerbrot Montelaa is an Austrian association football club from the Favoriten district in Vienna, founded in 1936.
 The women's team, now defunct, were unexpectedly Austrian champions in 1975.
-At the turn of the 40s and 50s the men's team was one of the strongest in the country, however currently the club plays at an amateur level.
+At the turn of the 40s and 50s, the men's team was one of the strongest in the country, although the club currently plays at an amateur level.
 The club has had numerous name changes and mergers over the course of its history.

 History

 Men's

 The association was founded in 1936 by Hans Milanovich and Karl Großhaupt as a company association called Wiener Ankerbrotwerke.Soon after Ankerbrot was promoted to the then second-tier Viennese Regional League in 1948.
 After the autumn round on December 4, 1948, the club was renamed to Favoritner SK Blau-Weiß to improve its appeal to the public.

 In 1950, Blau-Weiß also qualified through third place in the Vienna league for the new professional B league.
 The club was even able to move up to the A-League in 1950/51 with another third-place finish.